 It’s ok to admit you’re not the “rustic” type — trade sleeping on the ground for the cozy beds of Colorado cabins, many of which are available for year-round stays.
 Here are eight options to get you inspired for a mountain vacation.
-Visit our Colorado cabin rental listings for hundreds more ranging from luxury to simple mountain livin’.
+Visit our Colorado cabin rental listings for hundreds more ranging from luxury to simple mountain livin’, and see a few of our favorites for winter cabin stays.

 1. Estes Park Cabins